Date of Issue: 6/2019 Updated 4/28/20

 - Documentation in the patient’s record, including the name of the chaperone is required using a dot phrase such as:

-- The patient does have a right to opt-out of having a chaperone present for certain examinations or procedures.
+- The patient does have a right to opt-out of having a chaperone present for certain examinations, procedures and care.
 This refusal should be documented in the patient's record and it is recommended that the following documentation is used:

-- If the practitioner is uncomfortable with the patient's request for no chaperone (e.g., male practitioners performing gynecological exam, female practitioner performing a scrotal exam, patients who exhibit seductive behavior, etc.), the purposes of this policy to protect their interests should be explained to the patient.
-If the patient continues to decline a chaperone, the practitioner may refuse to perform the exam and can consider contacting their supervisor or the Office of Clinical Affairs.
+- If the health professional is uncomfortable with the patient's request for no chaperone (e.g., male health professionals performing gynecological exam, female health professionals performing a scrotal exam, patients who exhibit seductive behavior, etc.), the purposes of this policy to protect their interests should be explained to the patient.
+If the patient continues to decline a chaperone, the health professional may refuse to perform the exam/care and can consider contacting their supervisor or the Office of Clinical Affairs.

 - A Medical Staff Member, Clinical Program Trainee, Advanced Practice Nurse, Certified Nurse Midwife, Imaging Technologist, Therapist, Physician Assistant, Registered Nurse, Licensed Registered Nurse, and unlicensed assistive personnel (e.g. nursing techs, nursing assistants, medical assistants).

-- A patient is a person who requires medical care, who is receiving medical treatment or is under a provider’s care for a particular disease or condition.
+- A patient is a personwho requires medical care, who is receiving medical treatment or is under a health professional’s care for a particular disease or condition.